A pacemaker is a small battery-operated electronic device that helps to set and regulate the rhythm of the heart to a more regular pattern

 The heart has its own pacemaker called the sinoatrial (SA) node, which lies at the top of the organ.
 The SA node generates a regular electrical impulse that travels across the heart muscles via nerves causing the muscles to contract and relax to form a heartbeat.
 This pumping of the heart maintains blood circulation throughout the body.

 Pathology and need for a pacemaker

 When the inbuilt pacemaker of the heart does not function adequately by itself, the circulation of blood is severely compromised.
-Therefore, the artificial pacemaker is implanted to help the heart beat regularly.
+Therefore, the artificial pacemaker is implanted to help the heartbeat regularly.

 The pacemaker is implanted underneath the chest skin just below the collar bone.
 It is then connected to the heart with tiny wires.
 The whole procedure takes around an hour to complete.

-The battery unit is a metal box that houses both the pulse generator and a computer circuit that converts the energy generated into electrical impulses that then travel via the wires to the heart.
+In addition to the battery, the pacemaker is also comprised of a metal box that houses both the pulse generator and a computer circuit.
+The computer circuit converts any generated energy into electrical impulses that then travel via the wires to the heart.